Tsuk1ko/vue-flex-waterfall/README.md

 ### order-updated

-Will be emited after `order` of slot elements are updated.
+Will be emitted after `order` of slot elements are updated.

 ## Methods